Girnar: Ambika Temple

 This temple is dedicated to Jain deity Ambika yakshi (Ambaji), an attendant of Lord Neminath.
 The early temple was built before 784 CE (probably in middle of the 8th century) because Digambar Jain Acharya Jinasen's Harivamsapurana (Saka Samvat 705, 783 CE) mentions the temple.
 An inscription dated Vikram Samvat 1249 (1192 CE) mentions Vaghela minister Vastupala's pilgrimage to Ambika temple on Raivataka (Girnar) hill.
 Narendraprabhsuri mentions that Vastupala had installed idols of himself and his brother Tejapala in the temple.
 Jinharshasuri mentions that Vastupala and his brother Tejapala visited as well as built the large mandapa of the temple and parikara of Ambika.
 A praśasti eulogy given at the end in a golden lettered copy of Kalpasutra dated Vikram Samvat 1524 (1468 CE) mentions that a Jain Shreshthi (merchant) named Samal Sah restored and renovated the Ambika temple on Girnar.
 As mentioned in Jain pilgrimage travelogues, the temple had Ambika as a Jain yakshika deity.
 The Girnar patta from Samvat 1507 in Ranakpur Jain temple also depicts Ambika in the similar manner.
 The temple is built according to the Jain tradition and the mandapa ceiling match with the Girnar Jain temples.

 The present temple is built around the 15th century.
 The temple was historically a Jain temple.
 So the temple construction, renovation and reconstruction history extends from the mid-8th century to the 15th century.

 As per archaeologist James Burgess's works on Gujarat's history, Ambika temple was not a Hindu shrine and that Jains had built it and Hindus had occupied it later.

+The Raivataka mountain was a mountain mentioned in the epic Mahābhārata and in the Harivaṃśa-purāṇa 2.55.111.
+In the Mahabharata it was mentioned as situated in the Anarta Kingdom.
+In the Harivaṃśa-purāṇa it is "close to the sporting ground of the King Raivataka" (2.56.29) and called "the living place for the gods" (2.55.111).
+People from Dvārakā visited this mountain and celebrated its worshipping as a grand festival.
+The same mountain also features prominently in Māgha's Śiśupāla-vadha.
+This mountain is identified to be the Girnar mountains in Gujarat.